K-Phoen/k-phoen.github.io/_drafts/where_should_I_work.md

 ## Why did I quit?

-When I was hired (as an « *expert-beginner* »), one of my goals was to benefit from the knowledge and experience of my coworkers to improve myself.
+When I was hired (as an « *expert-junior* »), one of my goals was to benefit from the knowledge and experience of my coworkers to improve myself.

 *TEA* was — and still is — a company where talented people are building a